 If you would prefer to have more management over your trades, you may choose a Signal Provider to follow.
 This allows you to follow an expert's signals of when to buy, sell, etc. but also the options to edit your positions if needed.

-This will require you to input the settings for your trades. *for experienced users.
+This will require you to input the settings for your trades. *Recommended for experienced users.

 The position size will be the amount used for each trade opened from this signal provider